Nyamogus/HierarchyPlus/README.md

 # HierarchyPlus
 A general improvement to the Unity hierarchy window such as component icons, guide lines, row coloring and settings for customization.

-I plan to continue developing it since the OG is RIP

 Originally by @Dreadrith

 ### [Download From Here](https://vpm.dreadscripts.com/)